kdudka/aegis/README.md

 ### Connecting to LLMs

-Aegis allows you to connect to various LLM providers, from your own custom llm models to cloud LLM services and MaaS.
+Aegis allows you to connect to various LLM providers, from your own custom LLM models to cloud LLM services and MaaS.

 **Using Aegis with Gemini:**
 Connect to Gemini (replace `YOUR_GEMINI_API_KEY` with your actual key):